 Encouragement • Inspiration • Community • Solidarity • Support

-Grief is a process that allows us to move through the pain of losing someone, and many grief experts believe that there are generally 5-7 stages.
+Grief is a process that allows us to move through the pain of losing someone.

-Even still, being mindful of the below identified stages of grief can help those who are struggling remember that many other people have felt the same feelings, and survived.
+Even so, being mindful of the stages of grief can help those who are struggling remember that many others have felt these same emotions—and have made it through.

 1. Shock